ptraverse/wordrank-client/README.md

 In other words, "banana" is the 4,721th most common word in the english language.

 Source dataset contains 60K unique english words from the [Corpus of Contemporary English by Bringham Young University](http://corpus.byu.edu/coca/) which contains over 450M total words.

+Client queries a wordrank "server" which can be hosted locally or (coming soon) via hosted server at http://wordrank.info.